 If your machine has the facility of free arm sewing, this means that you can remove a part of the machine (the bed) to facilitate sewing cylindrical pieces easily by sliding the piece through the arm of the machine.

-Usually, this is the least of your problems with your machine – more serious problems like frequent needle breaking, etc happens.
+Usually, this is the least of your problems with your machine – more serious problems like frequent needle breaking, etc. happens.
 They are part of the game.
 Take them in your stride and do not get frustrated and quit.
 If you have persistent problems get a new machine rather than quit sewing altogether.
 You can check out this post on the most common sewing machine problems and solutions here.
 Or how to do simple sewing machine repair yourself.